KouseiMusic/VINC3/README.md

 3. Before launching for the first time, grant the required permissions described in the section below.
 Doing this before the first launch avoids having to restart the application.
 4. Launch `VINC3`.
 If macOS shows a warning that the app is from an unidentified developer, right-click the app icon and select `Open`, then confirm.
 5. When prompted, allow Microphone access.
-6. Select your audio source - `MIC` for your microphone or audio interface, `SYSTEM` for whatever is playing through your computer.
+6. Select your audio source. `MIC` for your microphone or audio interface, `SYSTEM` for whatever is playing through your computer.
 7. Click `INITIALIZE` to start the engine.
 All active modules will begin displaying live data.

 ---